 What Happens When You Pour Boiling Water Down The Kitchen Sink?

-You should also consider the type of kitchen sink you will be pouring the hot water into.
-For instance, if it’s a porcelain kitchen sink, it might eventually crack because of the heat.
+You should also consider the type of kitchen sink into which you will be pouring the hot water.
+For instance, if it’s a porcelain sink, the heat might eventually crack it.

 Consequently, using this method to unclog your kitchen sink drain regularly will only lead to a bigger, more stubborn blockage in the near future.
 To deal with this problem, you will eventually need the help of a professional plumber.